Why is water pollution an emerging Global Crisis?

 Some major sources of water pollution are the following:

-Our drinking water is polluted by almost everything that is a result of our civilisation.
+Our drinking water is polluted by almost everything resulting from our civilisation.

-Governments have attempted to restrict pollutant discharges in the water through various Clean Water Acts and water resource laws in order to reduce pollution and contamination.
+Governments have attempted to reduce pollution and contamination by restricting pollutant discharges into the water through various Clean Water Acts and water resource laws.

-◉ From the years 1990 to 2006, over 1.6 billion people got access to clean and safe drinking water.
-But due to failure of taking instant actions, many factories still dump their toxic wastes in the sea somehow.
+◉ From 1990 to 2006, over 1.6 billion people gained access to clean and safe drinking water.
+However, many factories still dump their toxic wastes in the sea due to a failure to take immediate action.

 Water Pollution Map